foopgp/foopgp-hugowebsite/content/english/blog/2026-07-18-vcard-openpgp.md

 ---
 Title:   "Reconciling vCard and OpenPGP: what if your address book knew who's talking to you?"
 Date:    2026-07-18T10:00:00+02:00
-Tags:    [ "openpgp", "vcard", "identity", "rfc", "interop" ]
+Tags:    [ "openpgp", "vcard", "identity", "rfc" ]
 categories: [ "News", "Solution" ]
 draft: false
 author: [ "Jean-Jacques Brucker", "Mnème" ]
 description: "A vCard describes a contact but proves nothing; an OpenPGP certificate proves everything but describes no one.
 They are one and the same — and your phones would have every reason to handle OpenPGP certificates instead of vCards."
 lang: en
-bg_image: "images/backgrounds/page-title.jpg"
+bg_image: "images/backgrounds/library.jpg"
-image: "images/solutions/identity.png"
+image: "images/blog/2026/Two-volume_Yellow_Pages.png"
 type: "post"
 ---

 Open your phone's address book, tap "share contact".
 What leaves your device is a **vCard**: a little text file — a name, a number, an e-mail, maybe a photo.
 Universal, readable everywhere — Android, iOS, Outlook, Thunderbird.
 And **utterly unverifiable**.
 Nothing in a vCard says it really comes from the person it names.
 You can forge one "from your bank" in ten seconds.

 Next to it sits an object that does not lie: the **OpenPGP certificate**.
 Signed, verifiable, it lets you encrypt and sign.
-But to most people it's "just a key" — an opaque blob that describes no one and has never had a place in an address book.
+But to most people it's "just a key" — an opaque blob that describes no one and has rarely had a place in an address book.

 Two objects that have ignored each other for thirty years.
 The good news: **they are far closer than they look.**